Press F to pay respects: Origin

-Per an interview Advanced Warfare screenwriter John MacInnes conducted by theScore eSports, the prompt was "a byproduct of late-stage game development" that MacInnes did not have control over, and that he did not know it was in the game until a journalist asked him about it.
+According to Advanced Warfare level designer Steve Bianchi, this was a last-minute change: the original segment had the player hammer a pin into the coffin per Navy SEAL funeral rites, but the creative team had to change the scene after a military advisor objected to using a Navy SEAL tradition, as the character in question is a U.S. Marine.
+In an interview with theScore esports, Advanced Warfare screenwriter John MacInnes described the prompt as "a byproduct of late-stage game development" that he did not have control over, adding he did not know it was in the game until a journalist asked him about it.

 The same prompt had appeared previously in the 2011 video game Batman: Arkham City, in a section where Batman can visit the alley where his parents, Thomas and Martha Wayne, were murdered, the prompt appearing if the player chooses to approach the chalk outlines of their bodies.
-Andrew Vestal of Gamasutra noted the difference between the two games was that in Arkham City, the prompt was optional, and that "Ultimately, it doesn’t matter if the player decides to pay their respects or to keep on walking.
+Andrew Vestal of Gamasutra noted that the difference between the two games was that in Arkham City, the prompt was optional, and that "Ultimately, it doesn't matter if the player decides to pay their respects or to keep on walking.
 The point has been made."

 Reception

 Upon the release of Advanced Warfare in November 2014, many critics and players mocked the cutscene for its forced or awkward element of interactivity that seemed out of place at a memorial service.
 The mechanic was frequently criticized and ridiculed for both being arbitrary and unnecessary, as well as being inappropriate to the mournful tone of the funeral the game otherwise intended to convey.

-In 2014, late night show celebrity Conan O'Brien reviewed Advanced Warfare on a "Clueless Gamer" episode and criticized most of the gameplay of Advanced Warfare, particularly the "Hold X to Pay Respects" scene.
-On the other hand, Paste described the mourning process, which takes the form of a quick time event, as terrifically funny with the potential to catch on as a viral meme.
+In 2014, late night show celebrity Conan O'Brien reviewed Advanced Warfare on a "Clueless Gamer" episode and criticized the scene.
+Paste described the mourning process, which takes the form of a quick time event, as terrifically funny with the potential to catch on as a viral meme.

 Spread

 The phrase has since become detached from its source, sometimes used in a sincere and unironic manner.
 In the years after the release of Advanced Warfare, users began typing a singular "F" in chat windows on websites such as Twitch to convey condolences or a sense of sorrow when reacting to any unfortunate news on the Internet, leading streamers and others to refer to this with the phrase "F in the chat".
 A notable example of "F in the chat" was in the tribute stream for the Jacksonville Landing shooting, where some viewers responded to the proceedings by posting a single letter "F" in the chat.
+It is also used when the live video stops and the viewers want to notify the streamer of the lost connection.